griptape-ai/griptape/docs/griptape-cloud/structures/create-structure.md

 # Structures

-Use [Structures](https://cloud.griptape.ai/structures) to host any python code in the cloud.
+Structures are the primary building block in the Griptape.

 ## Create a Structure